 The only difference if you already have had veneers is that Dr. Chal makes sure that the old veneer material is completely cleaned off.
 If your current veneers are thicker than a half of a millimeter, Dr. Chal will just remove the remaining veneer material until he is down to your natural tooth structure.
 For an experienced cosmetic dentist like Dr. Chal, who knows how to tell porcelain from enamel, this is a fairly straightforward task.
 If a gentle blast of air is used, tooth structure won’t dry out, where porcelain will, and it will look frosty.
 Dr. Chal can set his handpiece to blow dry air as he works, thus making this part of the procedure fast and simple.

 Are DaVinci Veneers the best?

 Answer: DaVinci Veneers are made by DaVinci dental laboratories in West Hills California.
 They are best known for their sponsorship of the Extreme Makeover series, and they do some beautiful work.

 However, great cosmetic dentists tend to form a close working relationship with one master ceramist, and together they form a team that creates beautiful smiles.
 This is the case with Dr. Chal.
-He has been working with ceramist Rick Durkee for 25 years, and they have a synergy between them, excellent communication, and extremely high standards for their work.
+He has been working with ceramist Rick Durkee for 35 years, and they have a synergy between them, excellent communication, and extremely high standards for their work.
 Rick works out of a laboratory in Dr. Chal’s office and has the chance to personally meet you as he is creating your dental work.
 Thus, everything is beautifully customized to your expectations.
-Click here to read more about this on-site laboratory.
-Also read the grateful testimonials and see photographs of the work Dr. Chal and Rick Durkee have created together.
+Also read the grateful testimonials of the work Dr. Chal and Rick Durkee have created together.